1912 United States presidential election in North Dakota

 The 1912 United States presidential election in North Dakota took place on November 5, 1912, as part of the 1912 United States presidential election.
 Voters chose five representatives, or electors, to the Electoral College, who voted for president and vice president.

 North Dakota was won by Princeton University President Woodrow Wilson (D–Virginia), running with governor of Indiana Thomas R. Marshall, with 34.14% of the popular vote, against the 26th president of the United States Theodore Roosevelt (P–New York), running with governor of California Hiram Johnson, with 29.71% of the popular vote, the 27th president of the United States William Howard Taft (R–Ohio), running with Columbia University President Nicholas Murray Butler, with 26.67% of the popular vote and the five-time candidate of the Socialist Party of America for President of the United States Eugene V. Debs (S–Indiana), running with the first Socialist mayor of a major city in the United States, Emil Seidel, with 8.05 percent of the popular vote.

 As a result of his win in the state, Wilson became the first Democratic presidential candidate to outright carry North Dakota, although Grover Cleveland did receive an electoral vote under a fusion ticket run in the state's first presidential election two decades earlier.
 He would later win the state again four years later.
 This election marks the last time four different candidates won at least one county within one individual state.
 This feat would be shared by Kansas in the same election; however, the only other occurrences in presidential election history have been in Missouri in 1860, and in Illinois and Virginia in 1824.

+Primary elections

+The first state-wide presidential preference primaries were held in North Dakota on March 19, 1912.
+Under North Dakota law, a candidate could be placed on a party's primary ballot by petition.
+A candidate needed the signatures of 5% of registered party members in each congressional district.
+Three days were allowed to object to signatures.
+Only John Burke appeared on the Democratic Party ballot.
+The Republican Party ballot included William Howard Taft, Theodore Roosevelt, and Robert M. La Follette.

+Democratic Party

+A primary for the Democratic presidential candidate was held in North Dakota on March 19, 1912.
+Only John Burke appeared on the ballot for the Democratic primary, allowing him to receive all 9,357 votes.